adrhumphreys/silverstripe-fixtures/README.md

 composer require adrhumphreys/silverstripe-fixtures dev-master
 ```

-If you are installing this as a dev dependency then **all** your fixtures will need to implement `\SilverStripe\Dev\TestOnly` this is due to Silverstripe trying to load every class on dev/build to create it's manifest.
-During that process it will try to load the class which will then try to load `AdrHumphreys\Fixtures\AbstractFixture` which doesn't exist.
+### Installing as a dev only module:
+When running `dev/build` Silverstripe framework will try to load all classes into it's ClassManifest to cache them and allow for functionality such as dependency injection.
+During that process it will try to load your Fixture class which will then try to load `AdrHumphreys\Fixtures\AbstractFixture` which doesn't exist.
+This will throw and exception and stop the `dev/build` process.

+You have some options to remedy this, ranked from best to worst:

+**Option 1: Place your fixtures in the `tests` directory for your project**:
+These are designed to be run on a test/dev environment only and the code is more reference than implementation specific.
+It therefore makes sense to move these files into this directory.
+Why?
+It's explicitly ignored when finding files via `ManifestFileFinder`

+**Option 2: Add `_manifest_exclude` to the fixture directory**:
+This will ensure that `ManifestFileFinder` will ignore files in the directory.
+This is option 2 because it makes it easier for code that is test only to end up being relied upon by production code which should never be the case

+**Option 3: Add `implements TestOnly` to all fixtures**
+If you are installing this as a dev dependency then **all** your fixtures will need to implement `\SilverStripe\Dev\TestOnly` this is specifically excluded from Silverstripes class manifest loader

 ## How to use
 The default setup is to run this as a task like so: